-The man you are talking to may not commit grand larceny, but he might be driving himself to the point of ruin to provide his family the kind of life he thinks they deserve and in the process consistently coveting what he does not have and refusing to take time off in his pursuit of the next dollar.
+The man you are talking to may not commit grand larceny, but he might be driving himself to the point of ruin.
+He may believe that he provides his family with the kind of life he thinks they deserve and in the process consistently covets what he does not have and refuses to take time off in his pursuit of the next dollar.
 The woman in your office who consistently complains about Hillary Clinton’s scandals might also be the very person who stabs people in the back to get ahead.
 She’s not trying to be President, but she has a position of power she craves and is willing to hurt whoever she has to in order to achieve it.

 When the inevitable resistance pops up, press the matter further.
 Show that if you stripped away all the pomp and circumstance from this person’s life, his sin and ours have the exact same root.

 The goal in these conversations is not to bring the other person to a pity party or to make him wallow in despair, but to show him his need for a Savior.
 In Romans 3:19-20, Paul said that the Law brings the knowledge of sin, which causes us to stand before God with our mouths closed.
 We stand in silence before him because after looking at the perfect law, we see that we have no pleas of our own righteousness.
 It is only when a person comes to this point that he will see the beauty of Christ.
 We don’t see how amazing grace is until we grapple with the unhappy fact that it is for wretches like us.